theRealAph/ScopeLocals/README.md

 }
 ```

-And as a slightly more complex example, nested variable scopes inside
+Java also has nested variable scopes inside a method.
+Here, the
+variable `x` is declared in the outermost scope of the method
+`printIt()`, and the variable `i` is declared in an inner scope, that
+of a `for` loop.
+In this example, th scope of `x` is that of the
+method `printIt()` from the point where `x` is declared to the closing
-a method:
+brace of the method:

 ```
 class Example {